hshkk/en/en.md

 The terminal step of the ellipsis expression evaluation process is to generate the elided elements.
 We can fold `φ` over the inferred a/b slices `ς*` (which are first converted to the sublists they refer to) to yield a list containing every element, as outlined in the `Ellipses.PatternInference` module (albeit with different variable names).
 The resultant list can then be additionally processed to transform it into a single expression.

-Type synonyms are employed to further clarify what `φfold` does; their original values are included below.
+Type synonyms are employed to further clarify what `φfold` does; the original types are included below.

 ```haskell
 type Phi = Exp